bpeel/pucxobot/README.md

-Pucxobot is a Telegram robot and website to play the following games:
+Pucxobot is a Telegram bot and website to play the following games:

 * Coup
 * Love Letter